 The Afternoon: Life As A Cambridge Natural Sciences Student

-I would then grab some lunch, normally from a café in town, or if I had time the college canteen (called the Buttery), which is a great place to socialise and relax after with others in your college!
+I would then grab some lunch, normally from a café in town, or if I had time the college canteen (called the Buttery), which is a great place to socialise and relax after with others in your college.

-As a Natsci (student studying Natural Sciences) you will also have practicals to go to in the afternoon.
-On some days you won’t have a practical though, in which case you would be done for the day in terms of contact hours.
+As a Natsci (student studying Natural Sciences), you will also have practicals to go to in the afternoon.
+On some days, you will not have a practical though, in which case you would be done for the day in terms of contact hours.

-What I did not realise was that because many Natsci supervisions are in the evening (at least mine were) you do end up missing the time slot for dinner in the Buttery quite a lot (6-7pm), and so on most days I would end up cooking for myself.
+What I did not realise was that because many Natsci supervisions are in the evening (at least mine were) you do end up missing the time slot for dinner in the Buttery quite a lot (6-7 PM), and so on most days, I would end up cooking for myself.

 The Evening: Life As A Cambridge Natural Sciences Student

-On some days I would do 1-2 hours of work, either going over the topics covered in the lectures that day, and jotting down any questions I had or doing work set by my supervisor.
+On some days I would do one to two hours of work, either going over the topics covered in the lectures that day, and jotting down any questions I had or doing work set by my supervisor.

-So in short, my evenings were pretty varied to say the least!
+So in short, my evenings were pretty varied, to say the least.

 Tips For Studying Natural Sciences At Cambridge?